varunkumar-171/rpi-tft-gui/README.md

 This project is a fork of (https://github.com/goodtft/LCD-show.git).
 I've made some changes to the particular MHS35-show script to ensure only the necessary changes take place.
 The original script messes with a number of system files.

+This guide however works perfectly only with the ** Raspbian Bullseye ** version.
+It does not work out of the box for the Raspbian bookworm version.

 # Changes Required

 The display SKU I use is MHS35.
 The script included unnecessary configurations to the uart, i2c and a hdmi mode.
 After these changes the resolution should